IgorMundstein/WinMemoryCleaner/README.md

 ### Auto optimization

-- `Every X hours` - The optimization will run by period.
-0h turns it off.
+- `Every X hours` - The optimization will run by period
-- `When free memory is below X percent` - The optimization will run if free memory is below the specified percentage.
-0% turns it off.
+- `When free memory is below X percent` - The optimization will run if free memory is below the specified percentage

 ### Memory Areas

-- `Clean Combined Page List` - Flushes blocks from the combined page list.
-Effective only when page combining is enabled.
+- `Clean Combined Page List` - Flushes the blocks from the combined page list effectively only when page combining is enabled
-- `Clean Modified Page List` - Flushes memory from the Modified page list, writing unsaved data to disk and moving the pages to the Standby list.
+- `Clean Modified Page List` - Flushes memory from the modified page list, writing unsaved data to disk and moving the pages to the standby list
-- `Clean Processes Working Set` - Removes memory from all user-mode and system working sets and moves it to the Standby or Modified page lists.
-Note that by the time processes run, any code will necessarily populate their working sets to do so.
+- `Clean Processes Working Set` - Removes memory from all user-mode and system working sets and moves it to the standby or modified page lists.
+Note that by the time processes run, any code will necessarily populate their working sets to do so
-- `Clean Standby List` - Flushes pages from all Standby lists to the Free list.
+- `Clean Standby List` - Flushes pages from all standby lists to the free list
-- `Clean Standby List (Low Priority)` - Flushes pages from the lowest-priority Standby list to the Free list.
+- `Clean Standby List (Low Priority)` - Flushes pages from the lowest-priority standby list to the free list
-- `Clean System Working Set` - Removes memory from the system cache working set.
+- `Clean System Working Set` - Removes memory from the system cache working set

 ### Multi-Language

-- `Arabic` `Chinese` `Dutch` `English` `French` `German` `Greek` `Indonesian` `Italian` `Japanese` `Korean` `Macedonian` `Portuguese` `Serbian` `Slovenian` `Spanish` `Turkish`
+- `Arabic` `Chinese` `Dutch` `English` `French` `German` `Greek` `Indonesian` `Italian` `Japanese` `Korean` `Macedonian` `Polish` `Portuguese` `Serbian` `Slovenian` `Spanish` `Turkish` `Ukrainian`

 ### Notifications